OrelMagori/react-native-chat-application/README.md

-# React Native Map Application with Google Maps API
+# React Native Chat & Map Application with Google Maps API

-This is a React Native project that provides a map application using the Google Maps API.
-Users can view and interact with the map to explore different locations.
+This is a React Native project that provides a chat and map application using the Google Maps API.
+Users can chat with each other and view a map to share and explore different locations.

 ## Prerequisites

 - Node.js and npm should be installed on your machine.
-- React Native CLI should be installed globally.
+- Expo CLI should be installed globally.

 ## Installation